onetapbeyond/gen_metrics/PITCHME.md

 ```

 Note:
-Mention the producer is a *BroadcastDispatcher* so there is
+Mention the reporting process is a *BroadcastDispatcher*
-an opportunity for filtering using *selector*.
+producer so there is opportunity for filtering using *selector*.

 +++